efeslab/Nanoflow/README.md

 ## Acknowledgement
-NanoFlow is inspired and reused code from the following projects: [CUTLASS](https://github.com/NVIDIA/cutlass), [FlashInfer](https://github.com/flashinfer-ai/flashinfer), and [MSCCL++](https://github.com/microsoft/mscclpp).
-Development of NanoFlow is made easy thanks to these tools: [GoogleTest](https://github.com/google/googletest), [NVBench](https://github.com/NVIDIA/nvbench), and [spdlog](https://github.com/gabime/spdlog).
+NanoFlow is inspired by and reuses code from the following projects: [CUTLASS](https://github.com/NVIDIA/cutlass), [FlashInfer](https://github.com/flashinfer-ai/flashinfer), and [MSCCL++](https://github.com/microsoft/mscclpp).
+Development of NanoFlow is made easier thanks to these tools: [GoogleTest](https://github.com/google/googletest), [NVBench](https://github.com/NVIDIA/nvbench), and [spdlog](https://github.com/gabime/spdlog).
 We thank Siqin Chen for her help in the design of NanoFlow logo.

 ## Reference